roth-hex-lab/roth-hex-lab.github.io/content/_index.md

           - page
       text: |

-        ### Interested in working with us?
-Find out more here, depending on your career level, we offer different options.
-Interested in a thesis with us?
-Check out the student tab.
+        ### Interested in working or researching with us?
+Find out more below.
+Depending on your career level, we offer different options.

         ---
       # *Currently we offer the following positions:*